openbmc/docs/designs/code-update.md

 status, the CodeUpdater decides to fail or proceed further and updates the activation status accordingly.

+systemd emits `JobRemoved` exactly once for every job it dequeues, whether that job ran to completion, failed to start, was cancelled or superseded by another job, or was terminated on a timeout.
+A job returned by `StartUnit` therefore always ends with one such signal, so the CodeUpdater needs no timeout of its own to observe completion.
+Only the job result `done` is treated as success; any other result, such as `failed`, `timeout` or `canceled`, fails the condition.

 #### Handling Hanging Tasks

-To handle ever-hanging tasks, pre and post update services can specify `RuntimeMaxSec`, which helps terminate the hanging service and deliver the designated state via the JobRemoved signal.
+To handle ever-hanging tasks, pre and post update services can bound their own execution time, which helps terminate the hanging service and deliver the designated state via the JobRemoved signal.
+The directive to use depends on the service type: `TimeoutStartSec` bounds a `Type=oneshot` service, for which `RuntimeMaxSec` is ignored, while `RuntimeMaxSec` caps the runtime of a service that reaches the active state.

+Bounding the execution time is the responsibility of the service, as the CodeUpdater applies no timeout of its own.
+A service that can hang without such a bound leaves the update waiting indefinitely.

 ### Multi part Images